 Lyme Disease Research Database

-Causes and Risk Factors The specific bacteria that causes Lyme is a spirochete called Borrelia Burgdorferi, and it is believed to be primarily spread through the bite of a deer tick.
+The specific bacteria that causes Lyme is a spirochete called Borrelia burgdorferi, and it is believed to be primarily spread through the bite of a deer tick.
 Those who live near, or visit, densely forested areas are believed to be at higher risk of exposure to ticks, yet increasing medical evidence suggests that the bacteria can spread through other means.

 Lyme can cause fever, headaches, body aches, and crushing fatigue.
 Some patients develop a characteristic bull’s-eye skin rash at the location of the tick bite.
 Lyme can also affect the cardiac system and the brain, causing arrhythmia, vertigo, speech impairments such as stammering, and poor concentration.
 Palsy and facial paralysis are also symptoms of Lyme.
 It is not uncommon for patients to suffer mood swings, depression, and psychotic episodes such as hallucinations.

 However, some people who have the disease do not develop symptoms immediately after being infected.
 It may take years to become symptomatic.
 Some who have been exposed may never develop Lyme disease symptoms.
 Further, is not yet known how long the bacteria may lie dormant.

 Currently, the recommended diagnostic tests for detecting Lyme disease are the Western Blot analysis, used to identify particular antibodies, and the ELISA, a general antibody test.
 Tests for the disease are unreliable.
 Negative clinical test results do not necessarily mean that the patient is free of Lyme or its co-infections.
 The bacteria appears to evade the body's immune system, as it is capable of changing into two, three or more shapes as it spreads throughout the body.